statechangelabs/gmSign/README.md

 These agreements need to be clear, binding, and reside where they do business - on the decentralized web.

-gmSign connects Hellodocs with decentralized applications by enabling signatures over the HelloSign API which, on callback, makes a gasless record of that signature on-chain so that there is clarity as to who signed which agreement when.
+gmSign connects HelloSign with decentralized applications by enabling signatures over the HelloSign API which, on callback, makes a gasless record of that signature on-chain so that there is clarity as to who signed which agreement when.
 ## What it does

 Our implementation of gmSign has three parts.